lingxueli/Deploy-high-availability-webapp-CloudFormation/README.md

-# Project: Deploy a high-availability web application using CloudFormation
+# Deploy a high-availability web application using CloudFormation

 > I'll use this project to demonstrate my scripting skill of CloudFormation to deploy a high-availability web application.